robfinch/Thor/Thor2022/README.md

 The data cache is 64kB in size.
 The cache uses even, odd pairs of cache lines to allow unaligned data which may overflow a cache line to be fetched from the cache.
 The data cache is currently untested.

+# Software
+Thor2022 uses vasm and vlink to assemble and link programs. vlink is used 'out of the box'.
+A Thor2022 backend was written for vasm.
+The CC64 compiler may be used for high-level work and compiles to vasm compatible source code.